MaximoMoyer/personal_website/README.md

   File with a function to call the Stability AI diffucion model.
 Created as a file because it has a single function with not need to store a     model or any information in class variables.

   ### HTML, CSS, and JS files:
   All these files are named intuitively.
 Used webflow to handle initial bone structure of the website and create the entire animation on the loading page.
 The files that were exact copies from webflow code have webflow in their name.
-All other files have intuitive design decisions made that priotized easy styling, effective navigation between pages, handling edgecase user behavior, and readbility (most notably in the html).
+All other files have intuitive design decisions made that priotized easy styling, effective navigation between pages, handling edgecase user behavior, and readbility.

 # Next Steps: